 - Students who are enrolled in their first semester of college are offered tentative admission on the basis of their high school records and a list of courses in which the student is currently enrolled.

-- Students with fewer than 24 transferable hours must also request a high school transcript or High School Equivalency (GED, HiSET, or other HSE) be sent directly to the Office of Admissions
+- Students with fewer than 24 transferable hours must also request a high school transcript or High School Equivalency (HiSET, GED or other HSE) be sent directly to the office of admissions

 - High school transcript should include graduation date, class rank and ACT scores, if available

-- High School Equivalency (GED or HiSET) transcript must be sent directly from the state department of education in the capital city of the state in which tested
+- High School Equivalency (HiSET or GED) transcript must be sent directly from the state department of education in the capital city of the state in which tested

-- Missouri High School Equivalency (GED, HiSET or other HSE) transcripts are accessible by the university directly from the department of education and do not require applicant request
+- Missouri High School Equivalency (HiSET, GED or other HSE) transcripts are accessible by the university directly from the department of education and do not require applicant request

 A course-by-course evaluation of transfer credit is sent to students after they have been admitted.
 Questions regarding these evaluations should be referred to the office of admissions.

 Detailed information is available in the Policy Regarding Transfer of Credits to Missouri State University-West Plains.

 The IDS 110 requirement and the RDG 125 requirement will be waived for students with 24 or more transfer credit hours with a 2.5 cumulative grade point average.
 Transfer students without transferable college-level math and writing credits, as indicated by the student's academic records, must have an ACT or COMPASS score and an institutional writing placement on file.